 Skip to 2 minutes and 19 seconds Finally, although enzymatic browning impairs the quality and stability of freshly cut vegetables and fruit, it is beneficial to the colour and flavour of tea and coffee - so the appearance of browning is not always bad news.

 - An apple

-- Vitamin C tablet (we used 99p vitamin C tablets from a local pharmacy)
+- A vitamin C tablet (we used 99p vitamin C tablets from a local pharmacy)

-- Another type of nutrient tablet (we used an inexpensive variety of A-Z multivitamin tablets)
+- Another type of nutrient tablet (we used an inexpensive variety of A-Z multivitamins and minerals tablets)

 The following items will be required:

 - One cup for each type of tablet you are testing plus one extra for a control